powerpuffpenguin/bash-snippets/README.md

    an error code `return errno`
 2. If the function has a return value, set the return content to the variable `result=...`
-3. If the '-e' option is specified in bash, most functions will be executed automatically on error `echo "$result_errno"` and then return `return errno`

-> rule 3 is to automatically print error messages when bash specifies the '-e'
-> parameter.
-But for discriminant functions usually used with if they don't
-> automatically output errors to stdout

 ```
 # return value